Skip to Content

 5. Reaffirm your personal risk management strategy

 Review your property and casualty insurance coverages to confirm what’s covered — and what’s not — and determine if any changes are warranted.
-If you own coastal property, you may be seeing the marketplace changing dramatically in your location.
-Check with your agent to review your coverages and get in front of any potential surprises at this year’s renewal if it hasn’t already occurred.
+If you own coastal property, you may be seeing the marketplace continuing to change dramatically in your location.
+Check with your agent to review your coverages and get ahead of any potential surprises at this year’s renewal if it hasn’t already occurred.
 And don’t forget about your personal umbrella policy; consider whether your limits are adequate and all appropriate assets are listed on the coverage such as ATVs, boats, and rental properties.

 6. Check on any education funding changes